 The omega 6 EFAs Linoleic Acid (LA) and Gamma Linolenic Acid (GLA) are both known to contract and relax smooth muscle, as well as to help control prostaglandin production to help regulate hormones and control healthy cell growth.
-The cells that line the cervical canal produce mucous.
+The cells that line the cervical canal produce mucus.

-Demulcent herbs contain mucilage which protects, soothes and heals mucous membranes.
+Demulcent herbs contain mucilage which protects, soothes, and heals mucous membranes.

-Licorice root (Glycyrrhiza glabra): One of the most common herbs in the U.S., Licorice rt. is demulcent, emollient (hydrating) and nutritious for mucous membranes which enhances their function.
+Licorice root (Glycyrrhiza glabra): One of the most common herbs in the U.S., Licorice rt. is demulcent, emollient (hydrating), and nutritious for mucous membranes which enhances their function.
 Licorice root supports healthy endocrine system and adrenal gland function, both necessary for hormonal balance.
 It is also known to be helpful for PMS because of its ability to impact hormone balance.

 Red Clover aerial parts/blossom (Trifolium pratense): Red clover enhances circulation to the reproductive organs and is a nourishing herb.
 Red Clover has been shown to relieve vaginal dryness as a result of its phytoestrogenic activity and supports acid/alkaline balance in the vagina and uterus.